thornoar/smoothmanifold/documentation/main.typ

 - `bool drawnow` --- the `drawnow` parameter to pass to `fitpath` @def-fitpath;
 - `bool drawextraover` --- whether to apply the `drawextra` function of the smooth object "over" everything else (that is, after drawing the object itself).
 In other words, if `drawextraover` is `false`, then the `drawextra` will be called in the beginning of drawing the smooth object, otherwise in the end.

 These are all the fields of `dpar`.
-The structure has a comprehensive `void operator init` constructor where all fields are given default values from the `config.drawing` TODO global configuration structure.
+The structure has a comprehensive `void operator init` constructor where all fields are given default values from the `config.drawing` @config-drawing global configuration structure.
 The `dpar` structure also supports a method #vs
 ```
 dpar subs (
     pen contourpen = this.contourpen,